- Code SCOM6007

 Requisite and Incompatibility

-Assumed Knowledge12 units of 1000 level SCOM courses, and/or 12 units of SCOM 6000/8000 level SCOM courses, and/or experience conducting science communication/outreach projects
+12 units of SCOM courses at 1000 level or above, and/or experience conducting science communication/outreach projects or public science programs/events.

 Tuition fees are for the academic year indicated at the top of the page.